RasaHQ/rasa/docs/versioned_docs/version-3.x/reference/rasa/utils/train_utils.md

 - `eval_num_examples` - Number of examples to use for validation data.
 - `random_seed` - The random seed.
 - `shuffle` - Whether to shuffle data inside the data generator.
+- `drop_small_last_batch` - whether to drop the last batch if it has fewer than half a batch size of examples

 **Returns**: